tommathewXC/wasm-chasm/README.md

     cd setup
     source emsdk/emsdk_env.sh  --build=Release

-## Running Web Page
+## Running Web Pages

+### Test Page

+In order to run the test page start the web server on port 8081

+    cd src
+    make test
+    cd ../server
+    python3 test_server.py

+Then open http://localhost:8081 in a browser

+### Main Page

-In order to run the web page start the web server
+In order to run the main page start the web server on port 8080

+    cd src
+    make main
-    cd server
+    cd ../server
     python3 server.py

 Then open http://localhost:8080 in a browser